Goods Carrying Vehicle Insurance Policy

 Goods Carrying Vehicle Insurance Add-On Covers

-- Tell them how the accident took place?
+- Tell them how the accident took place

-- You name and contact number
+- Provide the owner’s name and contact number

 - RC of the vehicle

-- Valid Driving License
+- Valid driving license

 - Copy of FIR

 - Duly filled claim form